 Hospice Industry Insights

-The hospice industry remains one of the most fragmented and sought-after industries for investment by both private equity sponsors and strategic acquirers looking to consolidate or diversify their operations.
-Historically, interest in the hospice industry was fueled by extreme market fragmentation, low capital expenditures, and the increasing demand for in-home services.
-These trends will continue to persist well into 2021 and beyond, however there are several other drivers that are currently creating opportunities for consolidation within the hospice industry at substantial transaction multiples.
+Throughout 2021 the hospice industry remained one of the most sought-after healthcare service industries for investment by both private equity sponsors and strategic acquirers looking to consolidate or diversify their operations.
+The primary trends that fueled the industry’s consolidation remained the same as before – market fragmentation, low capital expenditures, and an increasing demand for in-home services.
+These trends will continue to persist well into 2022 and beyond, especially as the effects of the COVID-19 pandemic continue to diminish.

 Consolidation within the Industry

 Prior to discussing the trends that continue to drive consolidation at record-breaking valuation multiples in 2022, it’s important to note the significant transactions that have occurred during 2021 and thus far in 2022.
 Despite the impact of COVID-19, hospice transactions have continued at a flurry that shows little signs of slowing down in 2022.
 Acquirers have prioritized well-managed and productive organizations with leading locations in their local communities.
 Many of the transactions consummated in 2021 have been strategic acquisitions by the industry’s largest players: